gparlakov/jstalks-2021-optimising-angular/TASKS.md

 All 3 HomeComponent, ProfileArticlesComponent, ProfileFavoritesComponent use the articles filter functionality and separately change the filter of the article.
 Home toggles between `Feed`, `Global feed` (i.e. latest) and `Tags` in the filter ProfileArticlesComponent, ProfileFavoritesComponent toggles between `Own` and `Favorites`.
-It seems the Article Service would not be ideal to keep the state (for now it's ok - since it's only shown in one place)

 What could be improved - we could store the state in the ArticlesService and only inform it that an event has happened:
 `onYourFeedPageEnter` would trigger the initial loading for that page and keep the result in memory.